How to Minimize the Environmental Impact of Construction: 9 Ways

 • Noise Pollution: Finally, the use of heavy machinery and equipment creates noise pollution, which can disturb local wildlife and negatively impact nearby communities.

-Understanding the deleterious effects of construction on the environment can help suite managers and consultants devise a plan to reverse this impact.
+Understanding the deleterious effects of construction on the environment can help site managers and consultants devise a plan to reverse this impact.

-11 Ways to Reduce the Environmental Impact of Construction
+11 Ways to Minimize the Environmental Impact of Construction

 1. Implement Green Building Materials